Vizemo/4143-PLC-VicMar/Assignments/P02/README.md

 ### Instructions

-- This program requres the "fmt" and "rsc.io" libraries
+- This program requres the "fmt" and ""github.com/fogleman/gg" packages

 ### Example Command

-- None for now.
-Can run a test case in the mascot_test.go file
+- None for now. runs main.go file - will make a rectangle on the mustangs.png file